Hojent/webpay-virtuemart-plugin/readme.md

 Сurrency exchange rate is set by Virtue Mart.

-The signature is unicue for each transaction and transmitted in encrypted form.
+The signature is unique for each transaction and transmitted in encrypted form.

+Each transaction is logged in database table.
+Run "webpay.sql"  to create the table.